-- 1. MEETINGS:
+1. MEETINGS:

-- Legislative: January/February

-- Business: September/October
+- Legislative: January/February - Business: September/October

-- 2. ADJUSTMENTS:
+2. ADJUSTMENTS:

 The Executive Committee can modify this policy if it's in the best interests of the Board, such as subsidizing additional Members to attend Delegate Body meetings.
-Allotment amount will be reevaluated annually staff by and Secretary/Treasurer.
+Allotment amount will be reevaluated annually by staff and Secretary/Treasurer.

-- 3. ENTITLEMENT FOR NYSAR COMMITTEE MEMBERS AND DIRECTORS - Up to three (3) nights provided nights are necessary for the purpose of attending a NYSAR Director, Committee or Delegate Body meeting. - If a NYSAR Committee Member or Director has a committee meeting on Monday morning prior to 12 Noon, they are entitled to an extra day to travel a day in advance. - Except in the case of illness, family emergency or if NYSAR cancels the

-- Directors meeting, NYSAR Directors and Committee Members must attend the NYSAR Board of Directors, Delegate Body and/or Committee meetings they are eligible to attend in order to qualify for the allotment of nights permitted by this Policy. - Allotments will be provided only on the condition that NYSAR Directors and Committee Members prepare a written report of the meetings they attended on their allotment request form: attended or watched the recording of any required LIBOR travelers meetings before meeting to review meeting schedule and expectations, and after the meeting to recap key meeting takeaways; and. if requested, provide and oral report of the meetings they attended to the Board of Directors or Executive Committee. - NYSAR Past President Directors shall be considered on the same basis as other NYSAR Directors, minus any funds they received from NYSAR.
+- 3. ENTITLEMENT FOR NYSAR COMMITTEE MEMBERS AND DIRECTORS - Up to three (3) nights provided nights are necessary for the purpose of attending a NYSAR Director, Committee or Delegate Body meeting. - If a NYSAR Committee Member or Director has a committee meeting on Monday morning prior to 12 Noon, they are entitled to an extra day to travel a day in advance. - Except in the case of illness, family emergency or if NYSAR cancels the Directors meeting, NYSAR Directors and Committee Members must attend the NYSAR Board of Directors, Delegate Body and/or Committee meetings they are eligible to attend in order to qualify for the allotment of nights permitted by this Policy. - Allotments will be provided only on the condition that NYSAR Directors and Committee Members prepare a written report of the meetings they attended on their allotment request form: attended or watched the recording of any required LIBOR travelers meetings before meeting to review meeting schedule and expectations, and after the meeting to recap key meeting takeaways; requested. and, if provide and oral report of the meetings they attended to the Board of Directors or Executive Committee.